You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 Discontinue

-1 Retreat only when GI toxicity resolved, platelets are ≥ 100 x 109/L, ANC ≥ 2 x 109/L, and WBC ≥ 4 x 109/L.; consider discontinuing if major organ toxicity.
+Retreat only when GI toxicity resolved, platelets are ≥ 100 x 109/L, ANC ≥ 2 x 109/L, and WBC ≥ 4 x 109/L.; consider discontinuing if major organ toxicity.

 Hepatic Impairment

-No adjustment required for Cisplatin.
+No dose adjustment required for cisplatin.

 Renal Impairment

-Renal impairment results in a significant reduction in raltitrexed clearance and doses must be modified for renal impairment.
+Mild to moderate renal impairment results in a significant reduction in raltitrexed clearance and doses must be modified for renal impairment.
 Patients with renal impairment should be monitored carefully.

 Creatinine Clearance (mL/min)